FINRAOS/DataGenerator/docs/tags/DG_Assign.rst

 DG:Assign
 ===========

-There is "dg:assign" build in DG feature.
+There is DG feature - "dg:assign" tag.

 Features:
  * Can assign multiple values in just one scxml state!